9.2K

 Analysis

-02The referee used an iPhone app to flip a coin, a moment that caught some fan attention for its casualness.
+02The referee used a phone app to flip a coin, drawing attention from viewers.

 What fans loved